HydraMeshnet/developer-portal/fort.md

 ### The Swimming Pool KYC Usecase

-To be able to understand how powerful IoP DAC and Fort all together as quickly as possible, we took a common situation when one would like to apply for a discount but that requires some personal data.
+To be able to understand how powerful IOP DAC and Fort all together as quickly as possible, we took a common situation when one would like to apply for a discount but that requires some personal data.
 Please read the story [here](usecases/swimming_pool.md).

-We also created a reference implementation where we actually solve this via IoP DAC and IoP Fort.
+We also created a reference implementation where we actually solve this via IOP DAC and IOP Fort.
 The source code and its documentation is available [here](https://github.com/Internet-of-People/morpheus-kyc-ui).

 This implementation contains all help you need to start building your own application with the SDKs you can find [here](#SDK).

 ### Other Possible Use Cases

-Of course, the possbilities are endless, but we'd like to provide some more example to help you understand the power of IoP.
+Of course, the possbilities are endless, but we'd like to provide some more example to help you understand the power of IOP.

 - [Digitalize ID Card](usecases/id_card.md)
 - [Buying Tickets for Public Transportation](usecases/public_transportation.md)